TMHBBV/unbxdocs./docs/Search/reports/autosuggest.md

 <Image align="center" border={true} caption="Popular Products Report" src="https://files.readme.io/4d5c4ec0982609bcbb8554896de98cf3e3f6767c86856fd395b3b27d290c9cb8-image.png" />

-So, as you can see, product like ‘slim fit convertible sleeve portofino shirt’ was viewed 9219 number of times, added to the cart 1705 times, and ordered 264 times.
+So, as you can see, a product like ‘slim fit convertible sleeve portofino shirt’ was viewed 9219 times, added to the cart 1705 times, and ordered 264 times.
 In this way, you get to know the popular products or the least popular ones.
 We can

 You can change the order of the products based on any of the metrics.